DuckyBlender/duck_transcriber/README.md

 1. The bot receives a voice, audio, or video note message from a user.
 2. It downloads the file from Telegram and checks its duration.
 If the duration is above a specified limit, it sends a warning message to the user and exits.
 3. The bot checks if the transcription already exists in AWS DynamoDB.
 If it does, the saved transcription is sent back to the user.
-4. If no transcription is found, the bot transcribes the audio using the Groq Whisper API.
+4. If no transcription is found, the bot uploads the original media to the Groq Whisper API for transcription.
 5. The transcription is sent back to the user as a text message and stored in DynamoDB for future reference.

 ## Supported Commands